Al Ahly SC: Golden era (2005–2013)

-Many believe that 2006–07 season is the best season in the history of Al Ahly in terms of achievements, starting with the Egyptian Super Cup for the second time with another win over Enppi, with a goal in the stoppage time.
+The 2006–07 season was successful, starting with the Egyptian Super Cup for the second time with another win over Enppi, with a goal in the stoppage time.
 The club also won the league for the second time in a row.
-Al Ahly then returned to the Egyptian Cup with a 3–0 win over Zamalek SC, achieving a domestic treble.
+Al Ahly returned to the Egyptian Cup with a 3–0 win over Zamalek SC, achieving a domestic treble.

-Al Ahly dominated Africa again by reaching the final against CS Sfaxien, drawing the first leg 1–1 in the Cairo Stadium, with goals scored by Abu Trika in the first half from a direct free kick, and then an equalizer from Frimpong for Sfaxien, five minutes in the second half.
-CS Sfaxien were the favorites to win the cup for the first time in their history.
-In the last seconds of the second leg, however, the result was 0–0 until Mohamed Aboutrika scored the only goal of the match on the volley, to clinch the title for Al Ahly.
+Al-Ahly performed well in the CAF Super Cup by reaching the final against CS Sfaxien, drawing the first leg 1–1 in the Cairo Stadium.
+After the match, CS Sfaxien were considered favorites to win the cup.
+The second leg against CS Sfaxien ended in a 1–0 win for Al Ahly.

-The club then participated in the 2006 FIFA Club World Cup for the second time in a row, in the championship held in Japan.
-Al Ahly's participation this time was a progress to the previous one, as they defeated Auckland City FC in the quarter-final 2–0 with two goals scored by Flávio Amado and Mohamed Aboutrika in the second half.
-The team qualified for the semi-finals to face Brazilian club Internacional, losing 2–1 by goals from Alexandre Pato and Luiz Adriano, while Flavio scored for Al Ahly in the second half.
+The club then participated in the 2006 FIFA Club World Cup in their second appearance.
+Al Ahly's participation this time was better compared to their previous one, as they defeated Auckland City FC in the quarter-final 2–0.
+The team played in the semi-finals against Brazilian club Internacional, losing 2–1.
 The club managed to achieve the bronze medal for the first time in African history by defeating Club América 2–1 in Yokohama.
-Mohamed Aboutrika scoring the two goals, while Salvador Cabañas scored the only goal for the Mexican club.